What is this project about?

 ricsanfre.vault Configure Hashicorp Vault

-3. Packaged Kuberentes applications (Helm, Kustomize, manifest files) to be deployed using ArgoCD
+3. Packaged Kuberentes applications (Helm, Kustomize, manifest files) to be deployed using FluxCD

-Source code can be found in Pi Cluster Git repository under /argocd directory.
+Source code can be found in Pi Cluster Git repository under /kubernetes directory.

 4. This documentation website picluster.ricsanfre.com, hosted in Github pages.